CS112-F16/projects/project3.md

 ### Submission Requirements

 1. For this assignment, you will submit all Java files you implemented for this program.
 Your `main` method **must** be in a file `CarDBDriver.java`.
-You must also submit `Car.java`, `GreenCar.java`, and `GasCar.java`.
+You must also submit `Car.java`, `CarList.java``GreenCar.java`, and `GasCar.java`.
 It is expected you will have at least one additional Java file.

 2. Make sure your code follows all requirements in the [Style Guidelines](https://github.com/CS112-F16/notes/blob/master/style.md).